How do you register your self-employment?

 • Provisional company with limited liability (Unternehmergesellschaft haftungsbeschränkt, UG) (1 or more persons)

-Registering an incorporated firm involves, for example, stating the planned company name and purpose (“Unternehmensgegenstand”), notarial certification of the formation record (“Musterprotokoll”) and partnership agreement, the paying in of capital stock, entry at the commercial register by the notary, and only then registration of the business and registration at the tax office.
+Registering an incorporated firm involves, for example, stating the planned company name and purpose (Unternehmensgegenstand), notarial certification of the formation record (Musterprotokoll) and partnership agreement, the paying in of capital stock, entry at the commercial register by the notary, and only then registration of the business and registration at the tax office.

 Plan sufficient time for this entire process and calculate the costs, which can vary significantly, depending on whether you set up the company using the simplified “Musterprotokoll” procedure or individual contracts.

 Have you decided on a legal structure and know whether to start as a business or a liberal profession?
-Learn how to register your self-employment with the Trade Office and Tax Office:

 Registering with the Trade Office